v0.12.3 · Apache 2.0 · TypeScript + JavaScript

 Can I read or convert an existing .odt file to HTML?

 Yes.
 Import readOdt() or odtToHtml() from odf-kit/reader to parse existing .odt files. readOdt() returns a structured document model with metadata, paragraphs, headings, tables, lists, and text formatting. odtToHtml() converts directly to HTML.
 Works in Node.js and browsers with zero dependencies — no LibreOffice required.
-See the ODT ecosystem guide for a full comparison of parsing options.
+See the ODT to HTML guide for a full walkthrough, or the ODT ecosystem guide for a comparison of all options.

 What's the difference between .odt and .docx?